klwilson23/fish_assess/README.md

-# fish_assess
+# Research Methods in Fisheries Assessment
-Course materials for REM 423/613 - Research Methods in Fisheries Assessment
+## Course materials for REM 423/613